cirms-org/scientific-exchange/2025-09-16-simulation-radiation-sterilization/report.md

 By targeting applications where simulation complements rather than replaces existing practices, the field can build an evidence base and gain regulatory comfort incrementally rather than demanding immediate wholesale change.

 ### 3.3.
 Theme 3: Building the Missing Infrastructure

+#### 3.3.1.
+The Situation

+#### 3.3.2.
+What Emerged

+#### 3.3.3.
+Why it matters

+## 4. Knowledge Gaps and Open Questions

+## 5. Key Insights and Takeaways

+## 6. Opportunities and Next Steps

+## 7. Disclosure on the use of Generative AI

+Generative AI was used to structure and refine this report, drawing exclusively from participant notes and materials.
+All substantive content has been verified by the authors, who assume full accountability for the accuracy and integrity of what appears in this document.

+## 8. Annex